xieweiAlex/English_Learning/words/2024/words-Jan-24.md

+**botulism**.
+**ulterior motive**.
+**cordon**, **curfew**, **baton**.
+Her **gown** was very French and very **chic**.
+Unemployment and Social Frustration **Foment** Unrest. -
+Needs change while policies **fossilize**.

+The outcome **put me in mind** of a phone call I had received years earlier.
+She was **giddy** with a curious piece of news.
+Something fascinating had just happened, and she thought, as a psychologist, I might be able to explain it.
+**Turquoise** jewelry.
+>  It is rare and valuable in finer grades and has been prized as a gem and ornamental stone for thousands of years owing to its unique hue.

+Finally, the night before leaving on an out-of-town buying trip, she **scribbled** an **exasperated** note to her head saleswoman.
+her **scrawled** message
+**cheep-cheep**.
+**fixed-action pattern**.

+> After all, in English, the word cheap doesn’t just mean inexpensive; it has also come to mean inferior.

+Perhaps nowhere is this last point **driven home** more dramatically than in the life-and-death consequences of a phenomenon that airline-industry officials have labeled Captainitis.
+**ethologist**.
+Of course, we all also know these reviews can be **bogus**—either paid for by the seller or maliciously placed by the competition.
+If you’re anxious about **coming across** as sincere, apparently you talk about yourself more.
+He arranged things so that, compared to $10,000, a couple hundred bucks seemed like a pittance.
+That was an expensive laugh.
+It cost his airline an extra $300 per volunteer.

+Immigrants **gravitate towards** larger cities because smaller towns lack the social networks that they need to **thrive**.

+Japan will create the system to accept "digital nomads" who can work from anywhere they happen to be, **envisaging** that it will attract, among others, workers and owners of consulting companies abroad and YouTubers earning advertising fees from overseas companies.

 Dr. Cialdini is very **modest** as to the **reverberations** his work has had on the entire business and political world.
 Understanding and applying the principles ethically is cost-free and **deceptively** easy. -